evnp/sgf-loader/README.md

 # sgf-loader
-A Webpack loader for Go (and other) game record files.
-Will load any .sgf (Smart Game Format) file.
+A Webpack loader for Go (and other) game record files in .sgf (Smart Game Format)